J-HaleOf76/wifi-resetter/README.md

 # Manual WLAN Refresh Script
 ## IWLWIFI Driver Solution

-#THIS DRIVER SOLUTION WILL BE UNMAINTAINED AS OF 02-20-22.
+THIS DRIVER SOLUTION WILL BE UNMAINTAINED AS OF 02-20-22 but should work fine as usual..

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)